Morgan Stanley

 As a global financial institution, Morgan Stanley is committed to being a responsible corporate citizen and an effective participant in the legislative and regulatory process.
 Morgan Stanley’s businesses and our ability to generate returns for our shareholders are subject to extensive laws and regulations at the international, federal, state and local levels, and changes to such laws can significantly affect how we operate.
 Accordingly, we believe it is important to understand and engage in the regulatory and political environments in which we have a presence.

 Morgan Stanley participates in the public policy arena on a wide range of issues that are important to Morgan Stanley shareholders, clients and employees, including issues relating to the financial regulatory environment worldwide, the growth and stability of the global economy and healthy capital markets.
-The Government Relations Department, under the oversight of Morgan Stanley’s Chief Legal Officer and Chief Administrative Officer, who is a member of Morgan Stanley’s Operating Committee and reports to the Chief Executive Officer, and in coordination with the Legal and Compliance Division and senior management, as appropriate, manages the identification of Morgan Stanley’s legislative and regulatory priorities and its participation in the public policy arena, including (i) Morgan Stanley’s dialogue with U.S. federal and state government officials and government officials in the many jurisdictions in which Morgan Stanley operates and (ii) expenditures related to such participation.
+The Government Relations Department coordinates Morgan Stanley’s public policy priorities.
+The Head of Government Relations reports to Morgan Stanley’s Chief Legal Officer and Chief Administrative Officer, who is a member of Morgan Stanley’s Operating Committee and reports to our Chief Executive Officer.
+The Government Relations Department, in coordination with the Legal and Compliance Division and senior management, as appropriate, manages the identification of Morgan Stanley’s legislative and regulatory priorities and its participation in the public policy arena, including (i) Morgan Stanley’s dialogue with U.S. federal and state government officials and government officials in the many jurisdictions in which Morgan Stanley operates and (ii) expenditures related to such participation.

 Morgan Stanley discloses publicly all U.S. federal lobbying costs and the issues to which they relate pursuant to the Lobbying Disclosure Act of 1995 as amended by the Honest Leadership and Open Government Act of 2007 (“Lobbying Disclosure Act”), which requires that we file reports on a quarterly basis.
-These reports are publicly available at https://lda.senate.gov/system/public/.
-Morgan Stanley’s average lobbying expenditures for the last three fiscal years is disclosed in our annual Corporate Political Contributions Disclosure Statement.
+These reports are publicly available at https://lda.senate.gov/system/public/ and at the links provided in our Corporate Political Contributions Disclosure Statement.

 Trade Associations

 As part of its engagement in the public policy process, Morgan Stanley participates in a number of trade associations and industry groups representing the interests of both the financial services industry and our business segments as well as the broader business community.
-The principal U.S. trade associations we belong to are listed below.
+The principal U.S. trade associations we belong to are provided in our Corporate Political Contributions Disclosure Statement.

-We inform our principal U.S. trade associations of our corporate policy prohibiting making U.S. political contributions and instruct them not to use payments made by Morgan Stanley for election-related activity at the federal, state or local level, including contributions and expenditures (including independent expenditures) in support of, or opposition to, any candidate for any office, political party, committee or political action committee.
+We inform our principal U.S. trade associations of our Policy restricting corporate U.S. political contributions and instruct them to use payments made by Morgan Stanley for election-related activity that are consistent with this Policy.

 Morgan Stanley’s principal U.S. trade association memberships as well as the expenditures relating to such memberships are reviewed annually with the Government Relations Department and the Governance and Sustainability Committee of the Board.

-Dues attributable to lobbying by U.S. trade associations are included in the quarterly reports we file pursuant to the Lobbying Disclosure Act, which are available at https://lda.senate.gov/system/public/.
+Dues attributable to lobbying by U.S. trade associations are included in the quarterly reports we file pursuant to the Lobbying Disclosure Act, which are available at https://lda.senate.gov/system/public/, and are provided in our Corporate Political Contributions Disclosure Statement.

 Compliance